Manaaki Whenua Landcare Research

 Manaaki Whenua - Landcare Research

-Learning skills to work in a taxonomic collection or natural science museum, including:
+You will learn research and technical skills to work with a taxonomic collection or in a natural science museum, including:

-- learning digitisation methods and geo-referencing specimens for biodiversity and biosecurity research projects.
+- Databasing and geo-referencing specimens for biodiversity and biosecurity research projects

-Applicants should have an interest in Entomology, but no prior knowledge is required.
+Applicants should have an interest in Entomology, Taxonomy, Natural History.